 With a foreword by India Wilson.

-The Creation Story
+The Book's Creation

-This book happened by sheer accident, if you believe in that sort of thing.
+This book happened by sheer accident if you believe in that sort of thing.
 We know, of course, that nothing is an accident, but I never set out to write a book when I wrote this.
 Then again, I was quite overcome with emotion when I fell in love with a wall and a magic tree.

-It all started with my friends, (amongst them India Wilson who subsequently wrote the foreword to this book), who said they would miss me so much during my week’s holiday without internet connection, and they wanted to hear all about it upon my return.
+It all started with my friends, (amongst them India Wilson who subsequently wrote the foreword to this book), who said they would miss me so much during my week’s holiday without an internet connection, and they wanted to hear all about it upon my return.
 Via Facebook.
 They live in English-speaking countries, namely the UK and the USA.
 And I am over here in Germany on dry land.

 So I thought, no problem, little one-week trip into the German Eifel mountains with my mum and my two girls is not going to be this crazy adventure.
 We’ll make a group chat and that’s it, talk.
 Have a little chat, I write a bit, a couple of highlights like the girls going horse riding and so forth.